hroddy/react-portfolio/README.md

 # React Portfolio
 ## Description
-### A mobile responsive portfolio website built with react.
+### A mobile responsive portfolio website built with React.
 About section with bio, Contact page with message inputs, Projects page with screenshots and links to deployed projects, and a Resume page with a viewable and downloadable resume.pdf

 ----
 ## Table of Contents